-- Candidates are not expected to provide any advice relating to costs agreements or disclosure statements. - Candidates may use the resources of their offices in completing this exercise.
-However, consultation with any other person in completing the exercise is not permitted. - Candidates must adhere to the word limit of 3,500 words, for the letter to the client.
+Candidates are not expected to provide any advice relating to costs agreements or disclosure statements.

+- Candidates may use the resources of their offices in completing this exercise.
+However, consultation with any other person in completing the exercise is not permitted. - Candidates must adhere to the word limit.